On Locally Rationalizable Social Choice Functions: Introduction

-\begin{itemize} \item A choice function satisfies~$\gamma$ if and only if it is locally rationalizable (\Cref{thm:Gamma}). \item A choice function satisfies~$\gamma$ and $\epsilon^+$ if and only if it is locally rationalized by a family of quasi-transitive relations (\Cref{thm:GammaAizerman}). \item A choice function satisfies $\beta^+$ if and only if it is locally rationalized by a family of transitive relations (\Cref{thm:BetaPlus}). \end{itemize} As corollaries of these results, we obtain classic characterizations of rationalizability, quasi-transitive rationalizability, and transitive rationalizability by \citet{Sen71a}, \citet{Schw76a}, and \citet{Arro59a}.
-We also give a characterization of choice functions that are locally rationalizable via PIP-transitive relations, an intermediate transitivity notion proposed by \citet{Schw76a} that lies in between quasi-transitivity and full transitivity.
+\citet{Tyso08a} has established illuminating connections between local rationalizability and choice consistency conditions. \begin{itemize} \item A choice function satisfies~$\gamma$ if and only if it is locally rationalizable (\Cref{thm:Gamma}). \item A choice function satisfies~$\gamma$ and $\epsilon^+$ if and only if it is locally rationalized by a family of quasi-transitive relations (\Cref{thm:GammaAizerman}). \item A choice function satisfies $\beta^+$ if and only if it is locally rationalized by a family of transitive relations (\Cref{thm:BetaPlus}). \end{itemize} As corollaries of these results, one obtains classic characterizations of rationalizability, quasi-transitive rationalizability, and transitive rationalizability by \citet{Sen71a}, \citet{Schw76a}, and \citet{Arro59a}.

+We extend these results by giving a characterization of choice functions that are locally rationalizable via PIP-transitive relations, an intermediate transitivity notion proposed by \citet{Schw76a} that lies in between quasi-transitivity and full transitivity.
 Such functions are characterized by $\gamma^+$, a new natural strengthening of~$\gamma$, which requires that for all feasible sets $A,B$, $C(A)\subseteq C(A\cup B)$ or $C(B)\subseteq C(A\cup B)$.

 All of the above results make reference to families of local revealed preference relations that are sandwiched in between the base relation and the revealed preference relation of the choice function at hand.
-We introduce the \emph{$\gamma$-hull} of a given choice function $C$ as the finest coarsening of $C$ that satisfies $\gamma$.
+We introduce the \emph{$\gamma$-hull} of a given choice function $C$ as the unique finest coarsening of $C$ that satisfies $\gamma$.
 In \Cref{thm:gammahull}, we prove that the $\gamma$-hull of $C$ is locally rationalized by the family of local revealed preference relations of $C$.